ruricolist/serapeum/reference.md

 ## `(class-name-safe x)`

-The class name of X.
+The class name of the class of X.
 If X is a class, the name of the class itself.

 ## `(find-class-safe x)`

 The class designated by X.
 If X is a class, it designates itself.

 # Hooks